MidnightCircle/midnightcircle.github.io/documentation/README.md

 ## Phase 2

 Using finalized site design as a template for local development of server-side website with database.
-The proposed technology will be NodeJS (for server-side functionality) with either a MySQL or Mongo database (depending on suitability and whether we can use Mongo for free).
+The proposed technology will be NodeJS (for server-side functionality) with either a MySQL.

+See [Database](database.md) for a proposed schema for the database.

 [Back to top](#site-documentation)